danczw/Discord-Bot_Hase/README.md

 - fun user commands
 - new user PM greeting
 - owner notification on new user joining

-You can also talk to the bot just like a real human, utilizing GPT3 text generation.
+- talk to the bot just like a real human :speech_balloon: (utilizing GPT3 text generation)

 <br>